runlevel5/gpu-screen-recorder-gtk/README.md

 Note that if you have a very powerful CPU and a not so powerful GPU and play a game that is bottlenecked by your GPU and barely uses your CPU then a CPU based screen recording (such as OBS with libx264 instead of nvenc) might perform slightly better than GPU Screen Recorder.
 At least on NVIDIA.
 ## Note about optimal performance on NVIDIA
 NVIDIA driver has a "feature" (read: bug) where it will downclock memory transfer rate when a program uses cuda (or nvenc, which uses cuda), such as GPU Screen Recorder.
 See https://git.dec05eba.com/gpu-screen-recorder/about/ for more information and how to overcome this.
+## Note about optimal performance on AMD/Intel
+Performance is the same when recording a single window or the monitor, however in some cases, such as when gpu usage is 100%, the video capture rate might be slower than the games fps when recording a single window instead of a monitor.
+Recording the monitor instead is recommended in such cases.

 ## Installation
 This program depends on [gpu-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/) which needs to be installed first.\